vhartikainen/protecting-workloads-workshop/docs/builder-session/cleanup.md

-# AWS Protecting Workloads Workshop - Cleanup
+# Supercharging your Workload Defenses - Cleanup

 Now that you have completed this workshop, follow the steps below to clean up the artifacts that were created.